-Today there are there are already 360 ACOs within the Medicare program serving about 5.3 million beneficiaries (about 12 to 13 percent of all people with Medicare).
+As of 2015 there were already 360 ACOs within the Medicare program serving about 5.3 million beneficiaries (about 12 to 13 percent of all people with Medicare).
 The number of ACOs has been growing by about 100 organizations each year.

 The ACO Payment Model

 ACOs get paid based on their patients’ medical outcomes rather than on how many tests and procedures they perform.
 Under the Pioneer model ACOs are paid at fee-for-service rates, but then can earn payments or have to pay-back money based on patient outcomes.
 There are a few different models for ACOs which you can read about in detail here.

 The ACA Establishes ACOs, MSSP, and Other New Patient Care Models

 ACOs and MSSP go hand-in-hand.
 You can find summaries of the sections below.
 PPACA Title II Part III also includes other pilot programs and innovations for new patient care models aimed at improving quality of care and keeping costs down.
 See a full summary of all PPACA provisions here.

 Sec.
 2706.
 Pediatric Accountable Care Organization demonstration project.
 Establishes a demonstration project that allows qualified pediatric providers to be recognized and receive payments as Accountable Care Organizations (ACO) under Medicaid.
 The pediatric ACO would be required to meet certain performance guidelines.
 Pediatric ACOs that met these guidelines and provided services at a lower cost would share in those savings.